 FRIEDA

-I love you, Joe; but the enchantment will end.
+I love you, Joe; but we’re in the enchantment…

 JOE

 The enchantment?
-I like who I am when I’m with you….who we are.
-This is our beginning!
+Whatever… I like who I am when I’m with you….who we are.
+What else?

 FRIEDA

 You’ve sunk everything into the play, Joe.
 Everyone is proceeding on faith.
 There is love between us.
 Respect.
 I admire what you’re doing.
 But we’re under the spell.
-I know that doesn’t happen often, but life has made me wary.
+Maybe that doesn’t happen often, I don’t know.
+Or maybe it does.
+All I know is that life has made me wary.
+A little afraid.

 JOE

-More time, Frieda.
+More time.
 That’s all.
 Things arrange themselves around what we have.
 I don’t know how it works but I know that it does….

 FRIEDA